Abillu/ChallengeM21_Upload/README.md

  -
 ## Libraries and Technologies Used

-- Pandas library -  a Python library for data analysis.

-- SQLAlchemy -SQL library for Python

-- hvPlot - visualization library.
+- Remix IDE

-- Voilà library - to deploy the Juypter library as a web application
+- Solidity -used to build the token

+- MetaMask browser extension

-- Jupyter notebook
+- Ganashe

 #### Results